 The sad reality of organ transplantation is the demand for healthy organs far exceeds the supply of organs from deceased organ donors.
-However, with the option of the living donor kidney transplantation, patients can now receive an organ from a family member, friend, or a kind stranger, without waiting on long UNOS organ list.
+However, with the option of a living donor kidney transplantation, patients can now receive an organ from a family member, friend, or a kind stranger, without waiting on a long UNOS organ list.

 - Better survival rates.
 On a national level, long- and short-term survival rates for living donor kidney transplants are higher than that of deceased-donor transplant.
 At NewYork-Presbyterian, our living donor transplant patients exceed the national average at the one-month, one-year, and three-year post-transplant review periods.

 - Shorter waiting time.
 Patients with a designated living donor can bypass the United Network for Organ Sharing (UNOS) waiting list for organs, which is an average five to seven years in New York State.
 By shortening your waiting time for an organ, our doctors can prevent potential complications, further health deterioration, and possibly death.

 - Immediate kidney function.
 Studies have shown that patients who undergo deceased-donor kidney transplant are more likely to have delayed kidney function (a “sleepy kidney”) than those who undergo living donor transplant.
 This delayed kidney function means patients may need to continue dialysis for some amount of time (usually days to weeks) after the surgery.

 As with all transplantation surgeries, there are risks involved, including organ rejection.
 Our doctors will explain your potential risks and allay your concerns.

 To make sure the kidney transplant will be safe and effective, transplant centers have selection criteria for living donors.
 The criteria may require you to:

 - Be over the age of 18.
 Other criteria may exclude people over the age of 65 from being a living donor.